 For Elias, I cut a tie out of the train fabric and used iron-on adhesive to adhere it to a plain shirt.
 I think stitched around the tie to make it sturdier.
 It was so fun and easy – I would love to do this again.

 For Adeline, I found this easy tutorial to add a skirt to a onesie on Prudent Baby.
 (If you have never been to this site, be prepared to spend a chunk of time getting sucked in.
 It is amazing).
 I will say it did NOT take me 10 minutes, but I am not a very skilled seamstress.
-It would have taken me about 45 minutes, except I sewed the skirt on upside-down and had to unattach it from the onesie and sew it on a new one).
+It would have taken me about 45 minutes, except I sewed the skirt on upside-down and had to detach it from the onesie and sew it on a new one).
 I also added buttons around the neckline which I thought made it a lot cuter.

-I hemmed and hawed about the cake.
+I hemmed and hawed about the train birthday cake.
 Originally I was going to make a series of small cakes to form a cake, but that overwhelmed me a bit and I was worried it wouldn’t feed everyone at the party.

 So I took inspiration from a few different cakes I found on Pinterest and created my own design.
 The cake was two tiers and I made a single steam-engine for the top.
 I used a frozen pound cake to create the steam engine.
 (Loosely following these instructions)